section-engineering-education/engineering-education/content/articles/integrate-ml-to-flask-api-and-deploy-to-heroku/index.md

 ### Deploying to Heroku

 The next step is to deploy our API so other developers can have access to it.
 Next, we will deploy the API to Heroku.
 Heroku is a cloud platform that allows developers to build, run, and deploy their apps.
-If you do not have a Heroku account, you will have to create one by clicking [here](https://signup.heroku.com/).
+If you do not have a Heroku account, you can create one by clicking [here](https://signup.heroku.com/).

 We need to install Git and Heroku CLI (Command Line Interface) on our PC.
 Heroku uses git to manage the deployment of apps.
 Click [here](https://git-scm.com/downloads) to download and install git.
 Use the link [here](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) to download and install Heroku CLI.